 - 2. At free ends and at simply supported ends, the shear will have a zero value. - 3.
-At the left support, the shear will equal the reaction force.

-- 5. At the right support, the reaction is treated just like the loads of step 4. - 6.
+At the left support, the shear will equal the reaction force. - 4.
+The shear will not change in x until there is another load, where the shear is reduced if the load is negative.
+If there is a distributed load, the change in shear is the area under the loading. - 5.
+At the right support, the reaction is treated just like the loads of step 4. - 6.
 At the free end, the shear should go to zero.